Jonny23Parker/DevOps_Azure/README.md

-# Projetos do curso Aula Devops Fundamentals
+# Projetos do curso Aula Devops Fundamentals - "Work in Progress"

 codigoTerraform: recurso Terraform para a criação no Azure